Hiking with Young Kids – Top Six Indiana Parks

 Strawtown Koteewi Park – Strawtown, IN

 I think this is a little gem located off IN-37 in northern Hamilton County!
-The park spread over 800 acres, gives eight miles of multi-use trails situated along the White River.
+The park is spread over 800 acres, gives eight miles of multi-use trails situated along the White River.
 Hitch up your bikes, canoes, or kayaks for this experience and bring your leashed dog!
 The grounds host wetlands, prairies, and woodlands.
 In addition, they have a paved ramp leading to a canoe/boat launch and multiple flat trail options for a mountain bike.
 After you and the family have biked a trail, sat down by the White River’s edge, or walked through the recreated Native American village site, then drive just two minutes south and you will have more options such as ziplining, renting horses to ride in the park, an archery range, and a history museum (prices are listed in the link).
 Of course, there is ample parking, restrooms, and rest areas available.
 My son loves riding his bike on the trails!

 Holliday Park – Indianapolis, IN

 This is one of Indy’s oldest parks and is a must-see.
 It spans over 94-acres and sports 3.5 miles of trails along the White River.
 The nature center is always free and has many hands-on learning spaces for children including water play, a reading nook, and a treehouse.
-There are gorgeous trees towering over the green space where you will find park goers playing catch, riding bikes, catching a snooze on a hammock, playing in the waterfall/fountain (it’s basically a splash pad but with history and no loud primary colors), or playing on the three leveled playgrounds (My kids SO love playground…) One other activity we love to do is to put on our rain boots and stomp around on the shallow areas along the river.
+There are gorgeous trees towering over the green space where you will find park goers playing catch, riding bikes, catching a snooze on a hammock, playing in the waterfall/fountain (it’s basically a splash pad but with history and no loud primary colors), or playing on the three leveled playgrounds (My kids SO love the playground…) One other activity we love to do is to put on our rain boots and stomp around on the shallow areas along the river.
 Stone and wood stairs take you down to the river where you will find multiple areas to explore!

 Cool Creek Park – Carmel, IN